jup-ag/space-station/docs/5-developer-topics/8-troubleshooting.md

 ---
-description: Many common questions about using the Jupiter SDK / API
+description: Common questions about using the Jupiter SDK / API
 ---
-# Troubleshooting
+# Common questions about using the Jupiter SDK / API

 ## Frontend